Returning Home - After Kurtag 2025

 (15 minutes)

-In response to Kathy Hinde's Vexing Responses (alongside her Vexations Livestream), I reimagined Erik Satie's piece as if all 840 cycles are played (almost) simultaneously.
+A response to Kathy Hinde's Vexing Responses (alongside her Vexations Livestream), I reimagined Erik Satie's piece as if all 840 cycles are played (almost) simultaneously.
 Featuring Kathy Hinde playing the piano.

 Tidal Iterations 2019